yorkeccak/bio/README.md

 ## Production Deployment Guide

-This guide walks you through setting up BioMed Research AI for production with full authentication, billing, and database functionality.
+This guide walks you through setting up Bio for production with full authentication, billing, and database functionality.

 ### 1. Get API Keys